rapidsai/roc/README.md

 #### Internal helper libraries

-`internal` contains some internal utilities that shouldn't be consumed by outside users.
-For example, the `ghcli` package consists of code copied from the `internal` space of the official [`gh cli`](https://github.com/cli/cli/tree/0607ce56c5eb7edd1a50872fb364a11b52930c39/internal) to copy its behaviors (e.g. config paths).
+`internal` contains some internal utilities that shouldn't be consumed by outside users, e.g. build-time variables for exposing the version and build time.

 #### External helper libraries